defencedigital/moduk-service-manual/src/your-community/content.md

 ### Defence Digital Service Slack

-This is the place to ask quick questions about user-centred design in Defence.
+This is the place to ask quick questions about content for digital services in Defence.

 If you have a digital.mod.uk email address:

 1. Sign up at [https://defencedigital.slack.com](https://defencedigital.slack.com/).
 2. In your Slack profile, add a photo, your job title and project.
-3. Join the <code>#ucd</code> channel.
+3. Join the <code>#content</code> channel.

 If you have an mod.gov.uk or external email address, ask your delivery or team lead to invite you.